Bayesian method for fitting the low-energy constants in chiral perturbation theory: Model evaluation

-Table \ref{table3} shows the comparison of the truth values, the experimental values and the fitting results from Models C$_1$ and C$_2$.
-It can be seen that the theoretical values from both Model C$_1$ and Model C$_2$ are not obviously different from the experimental values and the truth values.
-In particular, the theoretical values obtained by Model C$_2$ are more close to the truth value than those obtained by Model C$_1$.
-The 1$\sigma$ errors from Model C$_1$ and Model C$_2$ are roughly equal to the experimental data, but Model C$_2$ has smaller errors.
-Most truth values fall within 1$\sigma$ intervals of the theoretical values.
-A few truth values in the $1\sigma$ to $3\sigma$ intervals.
-No truth values exceed the 3$\sigma$ intervals.
-Of course, for some cases, such as $O_1$ and $O_{11}$, which experimental samples differ from the truth values significantly, the difference between the theoretical values obtained by Model C$_1$ and truth values is also relatively large.
-However, the theoretical values in Model C$_2$ can still more approach to the truth values.
-These theoretical errors mainly come from the experimental errors, in order to cover the truth values.
+Table \ref{table3} shows the comparison of the true values, the experimental values and the fitting results from Models B$_1$ and B$_2$.
+It can be seen that the theoretical values from both Model B$_1$ and Model B$_2$ are not obviously different from the experimental values and the true values.
+In particular, the theoretical values obtained by Model B$_2$ are closer to the true value than those obtained by Model B$_1$.
+The 1$\sigma$ errors from Model B$_1$ and Model B$_2$ are roughly equal to the experimental data, but Model B$_2$ has smaller errors.
+Most true values fall within 1$\sigma$ intervals of the theoretical values.
+A few true values are in the $1\sigma$ to $2\sigma$ intervals.
+No true values exceed the $2\sigma$ intervals.
 Table \ref{table3} also indicates that more information leads to a better result.